2023 Most Popular Physical Sciences Associate Degree Schools in the Great Lakes Region

 Full Physical Sciences at Lake Superior State University Report

-University of Cincinnati - Clermont College landed the #6 spot in the 2023 rankings for the most popular associate degree physical sciences programs.
-Located in the suburb of Batavia, UC Clermont College is a public school with a moderately-sized student population.
+University of Cincinnati - Clermont College did quite well in this year’s ranking of the most popular places for physical sciences students to get a associate degree.
+It came in at #6 on the list.
+Located in the large suburb of Batavia, UC Clermont College is a public school with a medium-sized student population.

 Of the 6 students majoring in physical sciences at UC Clermont College, 50% are male and 50% are female.